School Counseling Curriculum

 Too Good programs are based on an accepted Theory of Change employing strategies and teaching key behavioral skills shown to promote healthy decision making and positive outcomes.

 Please click the "Too Good" link below for further information on the research and evidence behind the Too Good curriculum.

-Riverside School District utilizes Career Cruising as a platform for career exploration, education, and planning.
-Students have access to Riverside's Career Cruising website by following the link below:
+Riverside School District utilizes NAVIANCE as a platform for career exploration, education, and planning.
+Students have access to Riverside's Naviance website on their chromebooks.

-Students in grades 3-5 work in Spark! to develop the early stages of career interest through exploration.
+Students in grades 3-6 work in Naviance to develop the early stages of career interest through exploration.
 Students begin to self-explore their own interests and abilities and begin to make a connection between school, self, and career.

-Student 6-12 begin to build a portfolio using the My Plan tools.
-Here students can assess their own abilities, begin to understand the education and training required for different careers, keep track of careers and post-secondary options that interest them, and build their own resume using the Resume Builder tool.
+Students in grades 7-12 begin to build a portfolio using the My Plan tools.
+Here, students can assess their own abilities, begin to understand the education and training required for different careers, keep track of careers and post-secondary options that interest them, and build their own resume using the Resume Builder tool.